Manual pages: mcmcdiffmceditmcview

 439

-440 /* convert position in characters to position in bytes
+440 /* convert position on terminal to position in characters

 441 * I